cs396-web-dev/spring2021/pages/_assignments/hw1.md

 {:#routes}
 ## Part 4: Writing the API

 Your job is to replace `res.status(501).send()` in each route with your own code that sends back a response alongside an appropriate status (described earlier).
-All data should be sent in the `data` field of a JavaScript object.

 Implement the following GET routes.